Follow the Star

-Follow the Star is a 1978 Hong Kong action film directed by John Woo and starring Rowena Cortes.
+Follow the Star is a 1978 Hong Kong action comedy film directed by John Woo and starring Rowena Cortes.

 Plot

 Miss Chen (Rowena Cortes) is a rich pop singer, and her father (John Woo) is a former criminal.
 On his last job before retiring, he keeps the crew's haul all for himself, and goes into hiding.
-One day while getting her car repaired by mechanic Ah Sing (Roy Chiao), Miss Chen is kidnapped by her father's former partners who demand a ransom.
+One day while getting her car repaired by mechanic Ah Sing (Roy Chiao), Miss Chen is kidnapped by her father's former partners, who demand a ransom.